Etrade Commissions, Fees, and Minimum Deposit

 When it was founded in 1992 as the first online discount brokerage, it revolutionized stock market trading.
 Since then, many other companies have followed

 the same business model.
 Based in New York, the company is winding down its mortgage-plagued bank activities to focus fully on its brokerage services.

-The price for bond trading and investing is very good: $1 per bond with $10 minimum and $250 maximum.
-We named the firm the
+The pricing for investing in bonds is very good at $1 per bond with $10 minimum and $250 maximum.

 In summary, Etrade offers a lot of valuable services to the clients but it is expensive.
 For example, the firms' main competitor and one of

 the largest brokerage houses in the U.S. - Scottrade - charges much lower commissions: